jy3736/digi2024spring-pub/week06/prob01/README.md

-## Design of a 4-Input Combinational Logic Module
+## Problem: Design of a 4-Input Combinational Logic Module

 ### Objective:
 Design a `comb_logic` Verilog module stored in a file named `top.v`.
 This module should accept four input bits `a`, `b`, `c`, and `d`, and produce two outputs `x` and `y` based on specified logic derived from a truth table.